robomechanics/climb-sdk/README.md

 # climb-sdk
-A general-purpose codebase for robotic climbing, orginally developed for the LORIS robot.
+A general-purpose codebase for robotic climbing, originally developed for the LORIS robot.